 - Educational written materials,

-To apply to be a garden recipient, please fill out our Online Garden Application form.
-Green Corn Project will notify you as soon as possible within the next four weeks or sooner if your application has been approved.
+To apply to be a garden recipient, please fill out our garden application form.
+Green Corn Project will notify you regarding the status of your application.
 An initial visit to assess the gardening space will be scheduled.